GLP-1 and GLP-2 in Weight Management

 Guidelines for Patient Selection and Treatment

-Patient selection plays a crucial role in the success of semaglutide therapy.
+Patient selection plays a crucial role in the success of GLP-1 and GLP-2 therapy.
 Our focus should be on individuals with obesity and comorbidities such as type 2 diabetes and hypertension.
 Clinical guidelines recommend that patients with a BMI of 27 or higher, who struggle with body weight management, may benefit from this treatment.
 Health providers need to assess patients’ history, chronic diseases, and readiness for lifestyle changes.

 We must regularly monitor patients’ body weight, waist circumference, and blood pressure.
 Regular check-ups help us adjust the treatment plan as needed.
 Providers should start with a low dose, gradually increasing it to the prescribed therapeutic level to maximize benefits and minimize side effects.

-Integrating Semaglutide with Diet and Physical Activity
+Integrating GLP-1 and GLP-2 with Diet and Physical Activity

 Cost and Accessibility Concerns

-Evaluating the Financial Implications of Semaglutide Treatment
+Evaluating the Financial Implications of GLP-1 and GLP-2 Treatment

-Semaglutide treatment can be expensive.
+GLP-1 and GLP-2 treatment can be expensive.
 The monthly cost often reaches hundreds of dollars, depending on dosage and location.
 We know that high costs can limit access for many people.

 Some patients may struggle to pay for monthly prescriptions.
 In clinical practice, doctors often discuss costs with patients before starting treatment.
 Some clinics might offer payment plans or financial assistance programs.